2008 North Texas Mean Green football team

-The 2008 North Texas Mean Green football team represented the University of North Texas in the 2008 NCAA Division I FBS football season.
-The season was the team's second under head coach Todd Dodge.
-Gary DeLoach was hired in the off-season as the new defensive coordinator replacing Ron Mendoza.
-The Mean Green played their home games on campus at Fouts Field in Denton, Texas.
+The 2008 North Texas Mean Green football team represented the University of North Texas as a member of the Sun Belt Conference during the 2008 NCAA Division I FBS football season.
+Led second-year head coach, the Mean Green compiled an overall record of 1–11 with a mark 0–7 in conference play, placing last out of eight teams in the Sun Belt.
+The team played home games at the Fouts Field in Denton, Texas.